JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Explain how they contribute to the game's challenge and fun.
 -->

+**Cores** - Each player is given a Core card, and a number of tokens attached to it (balanced for number of players).
+A player is eliminated if they have no tokens remaining.

+**Embers** - Item cards which can have special effects.
+These are played from the hand face up in front of a player, with a maximum per player cap of 5 (Subject to change with prototype balancing).
+These cards will often be used as fuel for certain attack or event cards, and may be "burned" by Fire Fights and other players' effect cards.

+**Events** - Cards which alter the flow of play.
+This may include altering the rules for the round, forcing a player to take a specific action, or drawing or discarding certain cards.
+These can be beneficial or harmful, and will state what their course of action is.

+**Allies** - Each player can have 1 ally card in play, which will provide special bonuses while active.
+These are placed face up in front of a player when played, and must remain separate from Ember cards.
+Allies persist through rounds, so long as the player survives.

+**Tarot** - Event cards with place specific restrictions or rule changes to the gameplay.
+Can be removed for simpler gameplay loop (i.e. boring people).
+Unless otherwise stated, only one Tarot card may be active at a time.

+**Fire Fight (Duel)** - At the end of the round, if not during a grace round, the leading player may choose a target, initiating a 1-on-1 exchange of cards.
+Based on the player's Fighting Style card, they may be able to take different actions, such as playing items, attacks, drawing cards, or exchanging cards.
+There is only one duel per round, and once all card effects are resolved, play continues with the next player becoming the leading player for that round.

+**Protection Token** - To prevent targeting, the player last aggressed upon by a Fire fight is granted a token, which prevents them from being targeted before another player is first.
+If the player leads the round, they may still choose to be an aggressor.

+**Winning the Game** - Players will win by default if all other players are defeated, by exhausting the tokens on their Core.
+However, certain Event cards may allow a secondary condition to be met first, securing victory in another way.
+This may be done by collecting a set of embers, winning a certain number of Fire Fights, or playing certain cards.

 ### Goals and Challenges
 <!--
 Detail what players aim to achieve and the obstacles they must overcome.
 Explain how these challenges drive player engagement.
 -->
+Players will first aim to be the last one standing.
+In the final version of the game, some Tarot cards may change this objective.
+Players will be challenged by numerous trade-offs and unpredictabiliy, as card effects may stack, cascade, or alter the flow of play suddenly.

 ### Progression
 <!--
 Describe how the gameplay evolves over time.
 Are there new abilities, unlockable levels, skill trees, or difficulty scaling?
 -->
+More event cards and evetually Tarot cards will work their way into the game, creating dynamic shifts in goals and strategies as the game goes on.

+If the game is reduced to 2 players, some mechanics will change to make finishing the game easier.
+- The Roasted Token will be removed.
+- Players Must engage in a Fire Fight at the end of the Round

 ### Game Rules
 <!--
 Outline the core rules governing the gameplay experience.
 Ensure they are clear, structured, and intuitive.
 -->
+- The first round is a grace period, where no Fire Fights can be started -- The leading player does not change in between the first and second round

+- Players may not have more than 3 Embers at a time unless a card states otherwise
+- Players may have 0 or 1 ally active at a time
+- Whenever a player plays a card that they are at capacity for, they must burn (discard) a chosen card of the type, resolve its effects, and replace it with a new card.

+- Players can always begin their turn by drawing 3 cards
+- Players can play any number of cards during their turn, excluding most attack cards.
+- When a player is finished playing their cards, play moves to the next player Clockwise

+-

 ---